ibm-cloud-docs/bare-metal/bare-metal-reserved.md

 # Reserved bare metal servers
 {: #about-reserved-bare-metal-servers}

-{{site.data.keyword.baremetal_long}} reserved instances offering is a great option if you want guaranteed resources for future deployments and cost savings.
+{{site.data.keyword.baremetal_long}} reserved servers offering is a great option if you want guaranteed resources for future deployments.
 You choose between either a 1-year or a 3-year contract.
-You are guaranteed reserved instances within the POD and data center of your choice for the life of the contract term.

-Reserved bare metal server instances offer many conveniences, including the following advantages:
+Reserved bare metal servers offer many conveniences, including the following advantages:

 * **Guaranteed availability**

-    When you reserve capacity, the capacity is guaranteed for the life of your contract term.
+  Your reserved bare metal capacity is maintained in the data center and POD that you selected for the life of your contract term.

 * **Global availability**

-    The reserved bare metal server offering is available in data centers across the globe.
+   Reserved bare metal servers are available in all MZRs and SZRs globally.

-* **Reliable provisioning**

-   You can provision and reclaim bare metal server instances at any time.

-* **Cost savings**

-    Choosing either a 1-year or a 3-year contract term allows for consistent monthly payments and reduced costs compared to hourly or monthly bare metal server billing cycles.

 ## Limitations

-Consider the following limitations before you reserve capacity and provision reserved bare metal server instances:
+Consider the following limitations before you reserve capacity and provision a reserved bare metal server:

-* You can't upgrade or downgrade your instances.
+* Your reserved bare metal server configuration can't be changed after your order is complete.
 * Your reserved capacity contract can't be canceled.

 ## Notifications

-An email notification is sent one month before the end of the term on your reserved bare metal server capacity.
+An email notification is sent one month before the end of the term on your reserved bare metal server.